What is a Triad?

 Triads are made up of 3 notes played on top of each other.
 You will often hear people describe triads as chords.
-They consist of a bottom note (root), a middle note (3rd) and a top note (5th)
+They consist of a bottom note (root), a middle note (3rd) and a top note (5th):

-How to make a triad
+How to play a triad

-Triads are easy to create – all you need to know is your alphabet and how to count to 8!
+The basic music triad is easy to create – all you need to know is your alphabet and how to count to 8!

 First, work out which note you want to build your triad on (in our example we are building one on C).

-Now start again at the bottom note and this time count up 5 (5 notes up from C is G).
-So, to build a triad on C we have used the notes C-E-G.
+Now start again at the bottom note and this time count up 5 notes (5 notes up from C is G).

-Now, the tricky bit.
-You will find that if you build triads starting on different notes then they may sound very different.
+You will find that if you build triads starting on different white notes then they may sound very different.

 Different Types of Triads

 There are 4 different types of musical triad: